The Complete Walking Guide for Older Adults 2026: Walk Your Way to Better Health After 60

 Never Too Late to Start

-Research shows that seniors who start walking at any age experience significant health benefits.
-A study in the Journal of the American Geriatrics Society found that even walking 10 minutes a day reduced mortality risk by 15%.
+Research shows that seniors who start walking at any age may experience significant health benefits.
+A study in the Journal of the American Geriatrics Society found that even walking 10 minutes a day may reduce mortality risk by 15%.

 The Science-Backed Benefits of Walking